How to start a ride-share business: your 2026 U.S. roadmap

 • Contact an insurance broker who specializes in commercial auto policies for an accurate quote.

-Step 2: Set up your legal structure and get licensed
+How do you set up your legal structure and get licensed?

 Federal and state registration